WildlifeSouth.com Wildlife and Nature Locations

 - Joe Kegley

 There are plenty of landscape backdrops available for scenic photography.
-Be sure to go early in the morning if you want to capture the foggy mist enveloping the bald cypresses with spanish moss hanging down from the branches.
-One should note that much of the water is covered with duckweed and other aquatic vegetation so there is not much opportunity for capturing reflections.
+Be sure to go in the early morning if you want to capture the foggy mist enveloping the bald cypresses and their spanish moss companions.
+One should note that much of the water is covered with duckweed or other aquatic vegetation so there is not much opportunity for capturing reflections.
+Reflection opportunities are better on the small lakes near the plantation.

 Yellow-rumped Warbler